 When Kids Should Take Antihistamines

-Most experts say you should take antihistamines before symptoms start, to keep them at bay.
+Most experts say you should take these meds before symptoms start in order to keep them at bay.

-Ask your pediatrician whether you should give you child allergy medicine:
+Ask your pediatrician whether you should give your child allergy medicine:

-Before bed.
-Allergy symptoms are often worse between 4 and 6 a.m.
-Giving medicine before he goes to sleep controls morning symptoms.
+Allergy symptoms are often worse between 4 a.m. and 6 a.m.
+If you give him medicine before he goes to sleep, it could control his morning symptoms.

 Before allergy season.
-If your child is allergic to pollen, you may want to start an antihistamine before pollen season, for three to 10 days.
+If your child is allergic to pollen, you may want to start an antihistamine before pollen season, for 3 to 10 days.

 All the time.
-If your child has year-round allergies, he may need to take allergy medication regularly to prevent symptoms.
+If your little one has year-round allergies, he may need to take allergy medication regularly to prevent symptoms.

 Most eyedrops are recommended only for children over 3.
-Here are some more common ones that are prescribed:
+Common prescription ones include:

 Nasal Spray Basics

 Steroid nose sprays fight inflammation and help your child breathe better.
-They can be liquids or aerosol puffs and are used once or more a day.
+They can be liquids or aerosol puffs, and they're used once or more a day.